DigitalPublishingToolkit/NN09/md/10Rules.md

 ### Recognizing Interests

-In the New Game, all the cards are being reshuffled.
+In the New Game all the cards are being reshuffled.
 Extremely powerful institutions and individuals stand to lose a lot of their authority.
 It is therefore imperative that we identify the relevant stakeholders and their respective interests.